SubZer0811/UDP_msging/README.md

 ## Dependencies

-This application uses ncurses for a better user interface.
+This application uses <b>ncurses</b> for a better user interface.
 Make sure ncurses is installed on your system.

 ## Compile